Janet Holmes à Court, AC

-Jason Ricketts is the Global Head of Practice of HSF Finance, Real Estate and Projects businesses of global law firm Herbert Smith Freehills.
+Jason Ricketts is the Executive Partner responsible for the Finance, Real Estate and Projects businesses, as well as its Latin America practice, of global law firm Herbert Smith Freehills.
 Prior to the merger of Herbert Smith and Freehills in 2012, Jason was the Head of the Perth Office of Freehills and sat in the national Board of that firm for a number of years.
 As a commercial lawyer, he specialises in general contractual and commercial matters, industry reform and restructuring, and major Australian and offshore infrastructure projects in the water, waste, transport, power and mining industries.
 Jason holds a Masters of Laws (Distinction) from The University of Western Australia and is a Fellow of the Australian Institute of Company Directors.

 Dr Vanessa Russ